shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **30. The goal of reinforcement learning is for an agent to learn how to evolve in an environment.**

-&#10230; Das Ziel des bestärkenden Lernens ist für einen Agenten zu lernen sich in einer Umgebung zu entwickeln.
+&#10230; Das Ziel des bestärkenden Lernens ist einen Agenten zu traineren welcher selbstständig lernt sich in einer Umgebung zu entwickeln.

 <br>